 The Developing Human: Embryology by Keith L. Moore is the book which I had bought and read during my UG days along with one by IB Singh.
 The Developing Human is the best book to understand embryology.
 I have read IB Singh and gone through many other books including Langman but nothing beats Keith Moore when it comes to explaining the embryology.
 Diagrams are excellent and gives all the details of human development in easy to understand manner but in details.
 I would highly recommend this book to all UG students.
 I know the book is more on the expensive side but if you can’t afford it, go to your college library and read this book.
 Embryology is something which is best when it is understood instead of mugging the topics.
 Although weightage of marks of embryology subject is less, this book can always be referred to understand the topic.

 Human Embryology by Singh Inderbir (Recommended)

-This is an exam oriented book and gives diagrams in hand drawn manner so that it would be easier for students to reproduce those in the exams.
-Book is concise and just enough to know at a UG 1st year MBBS level.
+This is an exam-oriented book and gives diagrams in a hand-drawn manner so that it would be easier for students to reproduce those in the exams.
+The book is concise and just enough to know at a UG 1st year MBBS level.

 Langman’s Medical Embryology by Sadler

 Diagrams given in this book are more of actual photographs of the embryo instead of graphical representation.
 Actual photos do not explain the topic in a good manner and diagrams are the best way to understand the topic.
 So I would not really recommend any UG students to buy this book.

 Textbook of Embryology by Gangane, Borate – Thieme (Recommended)